razseed/razseed/README.md

-- 👋 Hi, I’m @razseed i'm 33, from the UK
+- 👋 Hi, I’m @razseed i'm 34, from the UK
 - 👀 I’m interested in ...
 Web Development, Career Change
 - 🌱 I’m currently learning ...
-The Odin project
+The Odin project.
+     HTML5, CSS3, SASS and Javascript.
 -
 - 📫 How to reach me ...
 Undefined for now.